 Civil engineers are on New Zealand’s skill shortage lists, so if you have a full-time job offer – and the right experience and qualifications – it may be easier to apply for a visa.

-Civil engineering jobs are available throughout New Zealand, from Auckland, our biggest city, to fast-growing cities such as Tauranga and Hamilton.
+Civil engineering jobs are available throughout New Zealand, from Auckland, our biggest city, to fast-growing cities such as Tauranga and Hamilton

 Take the first step to a new life by registering your interest with Immigration New Zealand.
-We’ll send you personalised emails about job opportunities in your profession, life in New Zealand and choosing the right visa.It’s free and there’s no obligation.
+We’ll send you personalised emails about job opportunities in your profession, life in New Zealand and choosing the right visa.

 Working hard and getting ahead is important to us.
 We’re a well-developed, well-connected country with all sorts of opportunities to advance your career.
 But New Zealanders also believe life is for living.
 It’s about balancing a good day’s work with time for family and friends plus easy access to some of the world's most stunning landscapes.
 Even in our biggest cities, you’re never too far from a beach, bike trail, or national park.

 It’s why so many Kiwis living abroad come back home when it’s time to start nesting.
 They know that children here enjoy many things other countries just can’t offer.